MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ### Use the service principal in an application

-Now you're ready to use the service principal identity in an application, so it can access the secret cognitive services key in your key vault and use it to connect to your cognitive services resource.
+Now you're ready to use the service principal identity in an application, so it can access the secret Azure AI services key in your key vault and use it to connect to your Azure AI services resource.

 > **Note**: In this exercise, we'll store the service principal credentials in the application configuration and use them to authenticate a **ClientSecretCredential** identity in your application code.
 This is fine for development and testing, but in a real production application, an administrator would assign a *managed identity* to the application so that it uses the service principal identity to access resources, without caching or storing the password.

 1. In Visual Studio Code, expand the **02-cognitive-security** folder and the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **keyvault-client** folder and open an integrated terminal.
-Then install the packages you will need to use Azure Key Vault and the Text Analytics API in your cognitive services resource by running the appropriate command for your language preference:
+Then install the packages you will need to use Azure Key Vault and the Text Analytics API in your Azure AI services resource by running the appropriate command for your language preference:

     **C#**